Rebecca Soler: Biography

 Soler grew up in Boston, and moved to Sugar Land, Texas while in high school.
-She attended Carnegie-Mellon University where she graduated with a Bachelor's in theater.
+She attended Carnegie-Mellon University where she graduated with a Bachelor in Fine Arts degree in theater.

 She got involved in voice-over for anime and animation works that were being dubbed in the New York area.
 She voiced lead characters in Huntik, Viva Piñata, Winx Club, Teenage Mutant Ninja Turtles, Pokémon and Chaotic.
 Soler began her voice acting as Joi Reynard from Teenage Mutant Ninja Turtles.
 She voiced Miu Nomura, the title character in Piano: The Melody of a Young Girl's Heart which was produced by NYAV Post and Right Stuf.
 She was selected in a fan casting contest poll held by Central Park Media to voice Battia in their dub of the 1986 anime Outlanders.
 Soler joined the Winx Club 4Kids dub cast, replacing Dani Schaffel in voicing the character Tecna for season 3.

 She began working on audio books after her voice-over agent recommended her for a few projects.
 She voiced in books by Judy Blume, James Patterson, and Sarah Dessen, and received an AudioFile Earphones Award in 2009 for her narration of Amy Efaw's novel After.
 Her narration of the Sarah Dessen's Lock and Key was listed among 2009 YALSA Fabulous Films & Amazing Audiobooks for Young Adults.
 In January 2011, her narration of Marissa Meyer's book Cinder was released by MacMillan Audio.

 Soler continues to be active on-screen and in the theater.
 In 2014, she was involved in a live-action play called Becoming Cuba by the Huntington Theatre Company where she played Martina.
 She is executive producer of a web series called With Friends Like These which is written by and stars her husband.
 In 2020, her daughter was born.